tttr222/autumn_ner/README.md

 # Acknowledgements

-Please consider citing the following paper(s) if you use this software in your work:
+Please consider citing the following paper(s) if you use this software in your work.

 This implementation is used in the following system: